 OPRHP is the lead agency conducting the Snowmobile Law Enforcement Development School (SLEDS) training program.
 SLEDS accepts law enforcement officers from state, county, and local agencies involved in snowmobile law enforcement.
 SLEDS was started in 1994 and redeveloped in 2008 to provide more field situational instruction.
-The course covers snowmobile safety, law, patrol procedure, accident investigation, field operations, emergency response, and basic and evasive operation.
-The updated program is four and a half days of intensive instruction, riding, field exercises and skills development necessary to help law enforcement officers maintain a safe trail system.
+The course covers snowmobile safety, law, patrol procedure, accident investigation, field operations, emergency response, basic snowmobile use, and evasive operation.
+The current program is four and a half days of intensive instruction, riding, field exercises and skills development necessary to help law enforcement officers maintain a safe trail system.
 The primary goal is to achieve effective and uniform snowmobile law enforcement practices and policies across the state.

 The program is open to officers from all law enforcement agencies throughout New York State involved in snowmobile enforcement, and when resources allow, officers from other states and Canadian provinces are considered for attendance.
-This season's SLEDS course was attended by 26 officers from 16 agencies.
+This season's SLEDS course was attended by 32 officers from 15 agencies.